davidclaveau/lighthouse-web-notes/Week_2/Day_5/Object_Oriented_Programming.md

 * `this` in JS is determined by the context at the time of the call and depends on how and where it was called.

-* All we really need to know for OO in JS, is that when you ise `this` inside a method, `this` refers to the object that the method was called on:
+* All we really need to know for OO in JS, is that when you use `this` inside a method, `this` refers to the object that the method was called on:

 ```js
 const dog = {